lucasespinosa28/Hyperledger-Besu-json-rpc-specification/README.md

 You want to use method PRIV you'll need to the enable private transaction in your node [Documentation to enable privacy](https://besu.hyperledger.org/en/stable/Reference/CLI/CLI-Syntax/#privacy-enabled)

-## Overview

-This repository is the home of the  Hyperledger-Besu [OpenRPC](https://spec.open-rpc.org) document that describes the JSON-RPC basic interface to be implemented by client developers.
-It contains the tooling and scripts to automate producing artifacts for consuming the JSON-RPC API (docs, clients, etc).

 ## Specification